VukMar/deezer-now-playing-card/README.md

 **apiUrl**: The URL of the API that provides track data from Deezer.

+The info on how to setup the API to fetch the track is on [My Blog](https://vukmaric.rs/Blog/Deezer%20App%20API%20-%20Now%20Playing%20Card)!

 You can even modify the DeezerCard.css file to meet your styling needs.

 ## Dependencies